jianhuig/Safe-Efficient-PB-Inference/README.md

 ## Example

-Below is a simple demonstration of how to run the code.
+Below is a simple demonstration of how to run an analysis.

 ```r
 # Load analysis functions.